-As a product leader, it’s important to keep tabs on how customers are engaging with the things you build.
 The more often someone uses your product, the more likely they are to get value out of it (and the more value they’ll provide to your business down the line too).
-Calculating your daily active user count is an easy way to measure whether your user base is growing and how sticky your product is—making it a crucial product usage metric.
+Calculating your number of daily active users is an easy way to measure whether your user base is growing and how sticky your product is.
 To measure DAU, simply count the total number of unique users on a given day.
-You can also calculate your average daily active users by counting the total number of active sessions you’ve had over a period of time—usually a month—and then dividing by the number of days in that month.
+You can also calculate your average daily active users by counting the total number of active sessions you’ve had over a time period—usually a month—and then dividing by the number of days in that month.
 (You can double count users with this method, so long as their visits were on different days.)

 Average daily active user count = Total active sessions / days in that time period

-Conversion rate is a valuable metric that helps you measure how many users take a desired action once they land on your product or website.
-If your conversion rate is low, it means there are barriers preventing users from doing whatever they came there to do.
-Conversion rate helps you identify key drop-off points in your product funnel or experience and problem-solve around them to get more desired user actions.
-To calculate your product’s conversion rate, just divide the number of total conversions (however you define it) by the number of unique sessions or unique visitors to the experience.
+Conversions help you measure how many users take a desired action once they land on your product or website.
+If your conversion rate is low, it means there are barriers preventing users from doing what they came there to do.
+Conversion rate helps you identify key drop-off points in your product funnel or experience and problem-solve around them.
+To calculate your product’s conversion rate, just divide the number of total conversions (however you’re defining it) by the number of unique sessions or unique visitors to the experience.

 Conversion rate = [Number of conversions / number of unique sessions or visitors] x 100

-Retention rate measures the percentage of existing users your product retains over a given period.
+This one measures the percentage of existing users your product retains over a given period.
 In other words, from one month, quarter, or year to the next, what percentage of users stick around?
-Retention rate is critical for product teams because it measures how sticky your product is.
-To calculate retention rate, first choose a period of time (month, quarter, etc.).
-Take the total number of users at the end of that period of time (E) minus the total number of new users (N).
+To calculate retention rate, first choose your time period (month, quarter, etc.).
+Take the total number of users at the end of that period (E) minus the total number of new users (N).
 Then, divide that number by the total number of existing users at the start of the time period (S) and multiply by 100 to get your retention rate.